Skip to main content

 If business needs do not allow for it and you end up at less than 75%, you can always reassess and make your target more realistic for the next 3 months; or maybe there are some changes you can make at work to get closer to that number?

-The point is, it's alright if you don’t always hit your goal; what you do in those cases is look critically at why you missed your target and make adjustments moving forward.
-After all, a mistake you make once is a lesson, and a mistake you keep making is a decision.
+It's alright if you don’t always hit your goal; what you do in those cases is look critically at why you missed your target and make adjustments moving forward.
+After all, a mistake you make once is a lesson, a mistake you keep making is a decision.

 By design, a SMART goal will give you a deadline to stick to which can be just the motivation some people need to finally take that next step in advancing their career.